cs481-ekh/f22-kneed-for-speed/README.md

 the image using the buttons located below the canvas.
 ![KnApp](./docs/knapp-zoom.png)

-To draw another image, users can click on the 'Clear' button next to the 'Draw' button to reset the page completely, or they can simply choose a new geometry or results file from either or both of the file selection buttons and click 'Draw' again.
+To draw another image, users can click on the 'Clear' button located next to the 'Draw' button to reset the page completely, or they can simply choose a new geometry or results file from either or both of the file selection buttons and click 'Draw' again.